February 14, 2021

 When a user does not have a particular website in mind when they are searching, that is when the other categories of search intent come into play.

-Most of the time though, the user knows what they want to purchase and is looking for somewhere to buy it.
 Examples of this search intent could include looking for an online retailer or the location of a physical business that has the item they wish to purchase in close proximity to their search location.
 The latter of these possibilities is sometimes included in a category known as local intent.

 In transactional searches, users will often include words like “buy,” “cheap,” and “best price,” in their queries, along with the name of whatever product they are looking to purchase.
 They also often add “discount,” and “coupon,” to their search query for a product in order to get the best deal when making the purchase.